Jery0843/Analytics-for-Residential-Real-Estate/README.md

 ## Dataset

-The primary dataset used for this project is the King County House Sales dataset, sourced from [source_name].
+The primary dataset used for this project is the King County House Sales dataset, sourced from IBM.
 It contains detailed information about residential properties sold in King County, including features such as square footage, number of bedrooms and bathrooms, location, and sale price.

 ## Methodology